vishal7313/Create-Facebook-App/README.md

 Once you click the button, and after you login/make your account, you can enter your App ID and App Secret into the provided boxes on the bottom of the page.

-Once you gave your application a name, and entered your App ID and App Secret, head back to the dashboard of your Facebook App and update your app domain and site url with the following information:
+Once you gave your application a name, and entered your App ID and App Secret, head back to the dashboard of your Facebook App and update your <strong>app domain and site url </strong> with the following information:

 your-app-name-here.herokuapp.com